Story and Photos By Ken Krayeske • 3:05 AM EST

 After the game, we took our interrogatory to the first player we could grab - UConn cornerback Jasper Howard.
 Howard had an eventful afternoon, fumbling a kick return or two, but playing solid defense.
 Did he think this game was professional entertainment?

 Howard said he felt like he was a professional, with the atmosphere of all the fans and media and attention.
 Then Mike Enright, the football representative at UConn's Sports Information Office, told us no interviews were allowed on the field after the game.
 I said we had press passes.
 Enright said he didn't give a shit.
+See the video of this interaction here.

 My videographer dutifully turned off the camera, knowing it wasn't fit for family entertainment.
 Soon enough, we will post a fuller report on this topic from the International Bowl.
 But when Enright cursed at me, I, dumbfounded, repeated his assertion: "You don't give a shit, Mike?"